ErnandesFranco/Terraform/README.md

-# Terraform-AWS
+# Terraform AWS Scripts

-This repo is going to be for keeping scripts or tutorials for Terraform on AWS.
+Welcome to the **Terraform AWS Scripts** repository!
+This repository contains a collection of Terraform scripts and tutorials designed to help you deploy and manage resources on Amazon Web Services (AWS).